National Dong Hwa University College of the Arts: College of the Arts, National Dong Hwa University (2008–present)

-On February 1, 2008, NHUE merged with National Dong Hwa University (NDHU), and the College became one of NDHU’s constituent colleges; the former NHUE campus was redesignated the Meilun Campus.
-In 2009, Professor Pan Sheau-shei (Yuki Pan) succeeded Hsu as dean after the latter accepted a appointment of Dean of School of Arts at Macao Polytechnic University.
+On February 1, 2008, NHUE merged with National Dong Hwa University (NDHU), and the College became one of NDHU’s constituent colleges; the former NHUE main campus was redesignated the Meilun Campus.
+In 2009, Professor Pan Sheau-shei (Yuki Pan) succeeded Hsu as dean after the latter accepted an appointment of Dean of School of Arts at Macao Polytechnic University.

-A major internal restructuring in 2010 created the Department of Creative Arts Industries, absorbing the Graduate Institute of Visual-Arts Education and the Graduate Institute of Ethnic Arts (founded in 2004 under the College of Indigenous Studies) as two master’s tracks; the Tech-Art Institute was folded into the Department of Art and Design as a graduate track the same year.
+A major internal restructuring in 2010 created the Department of Creative Arts Industries, absorbing the Graduate Institute of Visual Arts Education and the Graduate Institute of Indigenous Arts (founded in 2004 under the NDHU College of Indigenous Studies) as two master’s tracks; the Tech-Art Institute was folded into the Department of Art and Design as a graduate track the same year.

 Between 2011 and 2015 all teaching and administrative units were transferred from the Meilun to the Shoufeng main campus.
-Construction of the purpose-built NDHU College of Arts building, however, was repeatedly delayed by contract cancellations (2012 and 2014) and budget freezes (2015).
-The ARTS building was finally completed in September 2021, enabling the College’s units to consolidate under one roof.
+The ARTS building was completed in September 2021, enabling the College’s units to consolidate under one roof.

-In 2015, Frances Liu succeeded Pan Sheau-shei as dean of NDHU ARTS after the latter accepted a appointment of Director of Museum of Contemporary Art Taipei.
+In 2015, Frances Liu succeeded Pan Sheau-shei as dean of NDHU ARTS after the latter accepted an appointment of Director of Museum of Contemporary Art Taipei.
 NDHU ARTS has since broadened its academic profile.
 International tracks were opened in each master’s program in 2022, and the first college-level doctoral program—the International PhD in Trans-disciplinary Arts—enrolled its inaugural class in 2024.